yashu1wwww/Github-Auto-Profile-View/README.md

 Change the URL you require on the 14th line and update the number of profile views on the 24th line.

-Download Turbo VPN for Windows from
+Download Turbo VPN for Windows from(if needed)..

 https://turbovpn.com/download/windows